-Dr June Perkins is a lyrical, jubilant, compassionate and poetic writer of Indigenous Papua New Guinean and Australian background with extensive experience in conducting cultural and creative writing workshops within community settings and in tutoring and mentoring primary school, high school and tertiary writers.
-She is moved to write by pressing social issues, such as the future of the planet, the need to eradicate extremes of wealth and poverty and prejudice, and the optimism of young people.
+She is a lyrical and compassionate writer of Indigenous Papua New Guinean and Australian background with extensive experience in conducting creative writing and intercultural understanding workshops within community settings and in tutoring and mentoring primary school, high school and tertiary writers.

-Her work has been published in a huge variety of spaces, including ABC Open.
-She is working hard towards more publication breakthroughs, with a novel and picture books in progress.
+Her work has been published in a huge variety of spaces, including the now retired but brilliant ABC Open.
+She is working hard towards more publication breakthroughs, with several projects in progress.

 You can find interviews here: